tytydraco/yessleep/out/My_wife_has_started_waking_up_in_the_middle_of_the_night_to_fold_clothes_Its_all_she_ever_does_now_she_simply_cannot_stop.md

 Those dazzling eyes scanned me from head-to-toe, a long, forked tongue whipping across a thin set of lips.
 He appeared completely calm, like the idea of us escaping was simply unthinkable.

-The steps flew beneath Harry and I’s feet.
+The steps flew beneath Ben and I’s feet.
 We charged past the make-up room, downstairs, along the hall, into the garage, only to discover a shadowy figure hanging from the rafters like a bat.

 How on earth did he move so fast?